-The Micro-USB-Hub is a very small hub (42x28mm) allowing do-it-yourself enthusiasts to connect up to four USB 2.0 peripherals to a single USB cable.
+The Micro-USB-Hub-V2 is a very small USB hub (42x28mm) allowing do-it-yourself enthusiasts to connect up to four USB 2.0 peripherals to a single USB cable.
 It was conceived to be placed inside devices, while taking up a minimum of space.
 This hub was designed mainly to connect Yoctopuce modules, but it can very well be used with other USB 2.0 Hi-Speed, Full-Speed, or Low-Speed peripherals.
+The Micro-USB-Hub-V2 is a multi-TT hub, this allows better performance than a regular single TT hubs when several USB 1.1 devices, such a Yoctopcue products, are connected.

-The Micro-USB-Hub
+The Micro-USB-Hub-V2

-Yoctopuce thanks you for buying this Micro-USB-Hub and sincerely hopes that you will be fully satisfied with it.
-The Yoctopuce engineers have put a large amount of effort to ensure your Micro-USB-Hub is easy to install anywhere.If you are nevertheless disappointed with this product, do not hesitate to contact Yoctopuce support.
+Yoctopuce thanks you for buying this Micro-USB-Hub-V2 and sincerely hopes that you will be fully satisfied with it.
+The Yoctopuce engineers have put a large amount of effort to ensure your Micro-USB-Hub-V2 is easy to install anywhere.
+If you are nevertheless disappointed with this product, do not hesitate to contact Yoctopuce support.
+1

-&lt;sup>1 support@yoctopuce.com
+1 support@yoctopuce.com